rajatsaini2003/Food-Court/readme.md

     -contact

 # important
-   - API key will not work without CORS chrome extension , so to load content from api we'll need to add cors extension , and also keep updating our body component and card componenet
+   - API key will not work without CORS chrome extension , so to load content from api we'll need to add cors extension , and also keep updating our body component and card component because API key keeps changing